 - Coral bells (Heuchera) – These adorable plants come in a variety of colors, and the flowers dangle from 18” tall spikes that bloom in spring through the summer.
 Coral bells come in a wide variety of stunning foliage colors, do well in zones 4-9, and anywhere from sun to shade, depending on the cultivar.

-- Butterfly weed (Asclepias tuberosa) – A host plant for the monarch butterfly, the bright orange flowers attract other pollinators and bees too.
+- Butterfly weed (Asclepias tuberosa) – A host plant for the monarch caterpillar, the bright orange flowers attract other pollinators and bees too.
 Butterfly weed enjoys direct sunlight to part shade, and is 24-36” tall in zones 4-9.

 - Rudbeckia – With lovely red, yellow, or maroon flowers that bloom in late summer, depending on the cultivar, rudbeckia attracts birds and pollinators.
 They do well in zones 3-9 from full sun to part shade.
 Some varieties only reach a foot tall, while others can be several feet in height.

 - Columbine (Aquilegia canadensis) – This cute plant has unique, tubular flowers in late spring to early summer, and they come in tons of different colors.
 Columbine attracts pollinators, does well in shade to sun in zones 3-8, and is 12-36” tall.